vijaychandar2002/Settyl_task/README.md

 Deployed Version
 You can check out the deployed version of the app [here](https://settyl-task.onrender.com/predict/).

+## Note on Application Responsiveness

+This application is deployed on the free tier of Render.com.
+Please note that due to resource management on free tiers, the application may enter a sleep mode during periods of inactivity.
+When a new request is made after a period of inactivity, it can take up to 50 seconds for the resources to spin up and for the application to become responsive again.
+This is a characteristic of the hosting platform and not a reflection of the application’s performance or efficiency.

 The API accepts POST requests with the external status description in the body.

 1. Open Postman or any other API testing tool.